-Do you feed your dog chicken?
-Most dogs love the taste of chicken and it is a favourite for many.
-However, there are a few things to keep in mind when giving your dog chicken.
+Do you feed your pet chicken?
+Most dogs and cats love the taste of chicken and it is a favourite for many.
+However, there are a few safety factors to keep in mind when giving them chicken.

 This article was written by a FirstVet vet

 Did you know that FirstVet offers video calls with experienced, UK registered vets?
 You can get a consultation within 30 minutes by downloading the FirstVet app for free from the Apple App Store or Google Play.

 ✓ Included free as part of many pet insurance policies

 ✓ Help, treatment and if you need it, a referral to your local vet

 ✓ Open 24 hours a day, 365 days a year

 Cooked chicken and other recipes

 It is tempting to let dogs and cats taste a piece of chicken, or have leftovers, from meals that we have cooked for ourselves and our families.
 It is important to remember that some everyday spices used in cooking chicken can irritate a dog's stomach, resulting in symptoms such as vomiting and diarrhoea.
 In this case, it is better to scrape off any spices before giving it to your dog.
 Why not cook a separate piece for your dog without any spices?
 Alternative ideas include making a plain salt-free chicken broth or soup, and including rice.
 Remember to weigh the amount of food you give your pet everyday.
 This ensures that you provide a consistent and balanced diet specific to their weight and activity, helping to avoid them becoming overweight.